imrevaczi/small_login/README.md

 # Small Login System

 A simple and lightweight PHP-based user authentication system built with MySQL and Bootstrap 4.
-This project provides a secure foundation for user registration, login, and profile management with modern security practices.
+This project provides a secure foundation for user registration, login, and profile management with modern security practices—perfect for getting your next project up and running quickly!

 ## Features